|

 • Avoid deals that appear too good to be true, as they often are

-If you’re intending to make a significant investment (such as buying a rug or leather goods), I suggest considering a private shopping guide.
-These tours, led by knowledgeable locals who can distinguish between authentic and fake products, can be customised to focus on the items you’re most interested in purchasing.
-This guided tour of the Marrakech souks is one example of the experiences available on Viator that are specifically tailored for shopping.
+If you’re intending to make a significant investment (such as buying a rug or leather goods), I suggest a private shopping guide.
+These tours are led by knowledgeable locals, who can distinguish between authentic and fake products.
+Plus, they can be customised to focus on the items you’re most interested in purchasing.

 Dining out in Morocco dishes up some amazing experiences – Moroccan cuisine is an attraction in its own right!
 However, sitting down at a restaurant doesn’t come without risks, as the “menu switch scam” is here to teach us.

-I want to preface this by saying that I have never experienced this myself but I’ve heard that it does happen, most commonly at tourist restaurants at the lower end of the market.
+I want to preface this by saying that I have never experienced this myself.
+But I’ve heard that it does happen, most commonly at tourist restaurants at the lower end of the market.

-What it involves is being enticed into a restaurant by the cheap prices displayed on a menu, only for the bill you eventually receive to be much higher than you thought.
 If you protest, the staff present a different menu as “evidence” of the actual pricing, leaving you confused and with little option but to pay.

 How to avoid the menu switching scam in Morocco

 If you find yourself in this predicament, the best thing to do is to pay what you think is reasonable and then leave.
-If the staff continue to press you, threaten to contact the authorities (call 190 for police) – the restaurant might already be known to them.
+If the staff continue to press you, threaten to contact the authorities (call 190 for police).
+The restaurant might already be known to them.

-I also suggest posting a review on TripAdvisor to alert other diners about the scam taking place – this will hopefully act as a powerful deterrent.
+I also suggest posting a review on TripAdvisor to alert other diners about the scam taking place.
+This will hopefully act as a powerful deterrent.

 Animal hides hanging to dry at a leather tannery in the Fes medina